Is Tug-of-War Bad for Dogs?

 It is something with which you have to be consistent and patient.

-Fleece is great as it doesn’t shred like a lot of other fabrics!
+Fleece is great as it doesn’t shred like many other fabrics!

 Something skinny and soft is ideal for puppy teeth!